 Jeff Zimmitti, an American drummer, born in Middletown, Connecticut on June 28, 1968, began playing drums at an early age.
 Starting with marching band in elementary school he eventually taught himself a full drum kit by age 12.
 Taking some local lessons and applying his marching band rudiments he eventually found himself forming rock bands.
 In 1983 he moved to Old Saybrook and met up with Meesto Erato and Drew Mortali.
 They founded the band YMI and recorded several demos.
 By the next year they had hatched a plan to head out west to California.
-Landing in Hollywood in late-Summer 1985 the band re-grouped and later Greg Erato (older brother of Meesto) came out to join.
+Landing in Hollywood in August 1985 the band re-grouped and later Greg Erato (older brother of Meesto) came out to join.
 As a four-piece they recorded demos under the name Apes.
 They played shows on the Sunset Strip throughout 1987.
 The band splintered when Drew decided to leave Los Angeles.
 Don Raul came out from Connecticut replace Drew on bass.
 They played as Erato for a short time before disbanding.

 Zimmitti met up with his then neighbor Timm Mulhern, an aspiring singer.
 By later 1988 they were recording demos with guitarist Shane as Mirror Mirror.
 For a period, David Gould of Mother Tongue joined on bass.
 In the beginning of 1989 Zimmitti met Mark Lane (Hoodwinks), Troy Van Leeuwen (Queens of the Stone Age) and Kenoy Williams.
 They were looking for a drummer for their new project.
-The band recorded demos as The Strawberry Fields at the Ethical Pool space in Silverlake, California.
+The band recorded demos as The Strawberry Fields (later Sixty8) at the Ethical Pool space in Silverlake, California.
 They played shows during 1989-1990.
 Part of this configuration morphed into The Hoodwinks and got signed to a major label.

 By 1990 Zimmitti was starting to become influenced by the punk and glam scene.
 That year a friend, Bruce Duff, knew of a guitarist, Brian Butler, looking for a drummer and introduced the two.
 This pairing would later produce the band The Ultras.
 The band was fleshed out with Alistair Liddell (Dirt Merchants) on vocals and Angie on bass.
 In 1991 the band was signed to Triple X Records in Los Angeles.
 They released their debut EP that year “The Complete Handbook of Songwriting.”
 The album was met with modest critical acclaim.
 The band was popular locally, and played live with artists like Celebrity Skin, Rozz Williams, Pigmy Love Circus, and Motorcycle Boy.
 After a year of recording and playing shows the band fizzled.